Maureen Johnson: Welcome to Night Vale

 Since June 2014, Johnson has voiced the character Intern Maureen on the surreal fiction podcast Welcome to Night Vale, as well as occasionally performed the character live on stage.
 In June 2016, while in conversation at 92Y in New York, co-creator Joseph Fink explained that the character of Intern Maureen was initially written in the image of Johnson, but quickly killed off, as death is a kind of tradition for most interns of the Night Vale Radio station.
 Johnson, a vocal fan of the podcast, in turn led a Twitter campaign in protest, leading Fink and Cranor to agree to bring the character back on the condition that Johnson perform the role herself.
 Intern Maureen's continued survival has since become an ongoing joke within the stories.
 Johnson provided the foreword for The Great Glowing Coils of the Universe (Harper Perennial, 2016), a collected volume of early podcast scripts.

 Says Who?
 Podcast

 Maureen Johnson co-hosts the Says Who? podcast with Dan Sinker.
 The podcast began in September 2016 as a coping strategy for the 2016 United States election.
 The original intention was to have a limited 8 episode season with various guests but have continued until the present day.
-Fans of the podcast are known as "Sayswhovians."